 By methodically testing each hypothesis and incorporating winning iterations into the overall web design, a website's conversion rate will rise over time, increasing the value of the website traffic for the business.

 Companies with high converting website conversion rates stand at a competitive advantage to their competitors with lower conversion rates.
-Because the firm is able to produce a more profitable return on their investments, the company is then able to reinvest more of those profits back into acquisition, producing even more returns and a virtuous cycle of growth continues.
-This is especially true in cases where paid advertising is a main driver of and improving efficiency is an imperative.
+Because the firm is able to produce a more profitable return on their marketing investments, the company is then able to reinvest more of those profits back into customer acquisition, producing even more returns and a virtuous cycle of growth continues.
+This is especially true in cases where paid advertising is a main driver of website traffic and improving efficiency is an imperative.

 One point to note, conversions are the lifeblood of any online business, though how they are defined and measured differ from industry to industry.
-An online might define a conversion as an order or sale.
+An online ecommerce site might define a conversion as an order or sale.
 A B2B technology company might define a conversion as a form fill for a white paper download which generates a sales lead.
 While the process in each of these industries is different, the importance of generating conversions is the same.

 In a recent research from Forrester and SiriusDecisions, they define three key patterns that digital marketers must follow for website and conversion rate optimization success in today’s online environment.